 TIP - Add time for more well done toast.

-Expert Tips
+Expert Tips & Variations

 - Cook to your liking.
 Adjust the time as needed to achieve the desired amount of browning.

 - Put your oven rack in the middle of the oven.
-Putting the oven rack in the middle gives the best results.
-If you need to reposition your oven rack in a preheated oven, don't forget to use your oven mitts.
+Putting the rack in the middle gives the best results.
+If you need to reposition your oven rack in a preheated oven, don’t forget to use your oven mitts.

-Toppings
+Toast Toppings Ideas

 - Butter